technoidentity/devfractal/code-review.md

 ### Miscellaneous

-1. See if there are any naming inconsistencies.

-2. Are comments essential?
+1. Are comments essential?
 Can the code be simplified instead?

-3. Make sure third-party libraries included are essential.
-Discourage use of libraries that are not essential.
+2. Make sure third-party libraries included are essential.
+Discourage the use of libraries that are not essential.

-4. If any configuration is needed, make sure it's well documented in README.
+3. If any configuration is needed, make sure it's well documented in README.

+### Integration testing

+1. Avoid CSS class names and selectors in integration tests.

+2. Test user-visible behavior.
+Use locators like `getByRole`, `getByTest`, `getByLabel` etc.

+3. Use `getByTestId` when nothing else works.

+4. Test complete user flows.
+Do not test individual components or pages.